cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Part Two: Forward Kinematics
 __________________________________

+*Goal: Program forward kinematics to determine the robot arm's cartesian coordinates and create a haptic-feedback safety box.*

 Step 0.
 Get the starter code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. In the directory of your choice, git clone the `starter code <https://github.com/cs123-stanford/lab_2_bad_robot_surgeon.git>`_ for Forward Kinematics.